alsace-research/era5_pipeline/README.md

 The Dask and Xarray stack has many similarities between a local cluster, distributed cluster, or a HPC cluster.
 The difference lies in the configuration of the workflow.

 **Distributed in Cloud**
-The process will run Python code which can be distributed and scaled across many memory-optimized machines in the cloud.
+The process will run Python code which can be distributed and scaled across many memory-optimized (ARM is a good choice) machines in the cloud.

 The code will run the same in the cloud, just ensure the configuration is set for the cloud.